erickfirmo/php.router/README.md

 ```

-#### Error page
+#### Error Page
 By default, will be return a message error for routes not defined.
-You can set a custom page for this error, using `notFoundView()` method after instantiate the router:
+You can set a custom page for this error, using `notFoundView(string $view)` method after instantiate the router:
 ```php
 <?php